MARSHAL02/Data-Science-Projects/AV_JH_Machine_Learning_for_IoT/README.md

 Please ensure that your final submission includes the following:

-  1.Solution file containing the predicted number of vehicles for next 4 months (format is given in sample submission csv) 2.Code file for reproducing the submission, note that it is mandatory to submit your code for a valid final submission
+  1. Solution file containing the predicted number of vehicles for next 4 months (format is given in sample submission csv)
+  2. Code file for reproducing the submission, note that it is mandatory to submit your code for a valid final submission